se-rwth/se-rwth.github.io/_pages/research/Generative-SE.md

 Since then, we have applied this technique successfully for several UML sub-languages and DSLs [[HHR+15]](#HHR+15) [[AHRW17]](#AHRW17) [[Hoe18]](#Hoe18) (see [Evolution & Transformation of Models](/research/Evolution)).

+[[HMSNRW16}}(#HMSNRW16) presents how to generate extensible and statically type-safe visitors fitting to the abstract syntax (meta-model).
+Both abstract syntax classes and visitor infrastructure are now fully generated from MontCore.
+In [[MSNRR16]](#MSNRR16), we discuss the use of symbols for ensuring the validity of composed models and therefore also of finally generated source code.
+[[GMR+16]](#GMR+16) discusses product lines of template-based code generators introducing variability into the generation process.
+Intgerating all these we propose a compositional approach for engineering reusable language components in [[HLMSN+15]](#HLMSN+15) and [[HLMSN+15a]](#HLMSN+15a), which is meanwhile also fully integrated into MontiCore.

 Sometimes **executability** can be a disadvantageous characteristics for a modeling language, especially when people start modeling concrete algorithms